 Knowing how to prepare for a motorcycle road trip is important, as various forms of gear and equipment can help keep drivers safe from physical harm, while a few simple pre-departure steps can prevent an undue on-the-road emergency.
-Of course, in the event of an accident, a Des Moines personal injury attorney can help bikers review legal options to recover damages.
+Of course, in the event of an accident, an Iowa personal injury attorney can help bikers review legal options to recover damages.

 Packing for a Motorcycle Trip: What to do Before Leaving